Keeping-History/stirling/README.md

 ### Frameworks

 Frameworks provide access to the underlying functions of a particular media frameworks functions.
-Provided with the Stirling Engine is a generic framework definition, as well as a feature-complete implementation for FFmpeg.
-The FFmpeg Framework provides access to the FFmpeg CLI.
+Provided with the Stirling Engine is a generic framework definition, as well as a feature-complete implementation for FFFMpeg.
+The FFFMpeg Framework provides access to the FFFMpeg CLI.
 Other frameworks can be added to the Stirling Engine, and will be available to all jobs.

 #### `StirlingMediaFramework`